Web interface

 You can serve CAPE’s web interface using WSGI interface with common web servers: Apache, Nginx, Unicorn, and so on.
 Devs are using Nginx + Uwsgi.
 Please refer both to the documentation of the web server of your choice as well as Django documentation.

-• Request - limitation per second/minute/hours limits using django-ratelimit extensions
+• Request - Limits per second/minute/hour using django-ratelimit extensions

-• Reports - Allow or not to download reports to specific user.
+• Reports - Allow or block downloading reports for specific users.
 Check conf/web.conf to enable this feature.

 To extend the capabilities of control what users can do check Django migrations a primer.